jtamames/SqueezeMeta/README.md

 and then use conda to install SqueezeMeta

-`conda create -n SqueezeMeta -c conda-forge -c bioconda -c fpusan squeezemeta=1.7 --no-channel-priority`

-This will create a new conda environment named SqueezeMeta, which must then be activated.
+`conda create -n SqueezeMeta -c conda-forge -c bioconda -c fpusan squeezemeta=1.7 --no-channel-priority --override-channels` This will create a new conda environment named SqueezeMeta, which must then be activated.

 `conda activate SqueezeMeta`